-- 8. By default, the Synchronization Server listens on all available network interfaces for client connections.
+- 7. By default, the Synchronization Server listens on all available network interfaces for client connections.
 If this is acceptable, you can skip this step.
 If you want to limit the client connections to specific host names or IP addresses, type yes at the prompt, and then, enter the host name or IP address.
 You will be prompted again to enter another host name or IP address.
-When you are done, press Enter or Return to continue. - 9.
+When you are done, press Enter or Return to continue. - 8.
 Next, you will be prompted if you want to allocate the maximum amount of memory to the JVM heap for maximized performance.
 This option should only be selected if the Synchronization Server is the primary application and no other processes consume a significant amount of memory.
 Type yes if you want to tune the memory allocated to the JVM for maximized performance.
 If you do not want to maximize the memory, press Enter or Return to accept the default (no).

 If you selected JVM memory tuning, enter the maximum amount of memory to be allocated to the Synchronization Server.
-For example, you can enter '64m', '1g', or '16g', etc.
+For example, you can enter '64m', '512m', or '1g' (the maximum heap size for the Synchronization Server is 1g).

-- Next, type yes, or press Enter or Return to accept the default to start the Synchronization Server after the configuration has completed.
-If you plan to configure additional settings or import data, you can type no to keep the server in shutdown mode. - 11.
+- 9. Next, type yes, or press Enter or Return to accept the default to start the Synchronization Server after the configuration has completed.
+If you plan to configure additional settings or import data, you can type no to keep the server in shutdown mode. - 10.
 On the Setup Summary page, confirm the configuration, and press Enter or Return to set up the Synchronization Server.
-The configuration is recorded in the /server-root/logs/setup.log file.
+The configuration is recorded in the /server-root/logs/tools/setup.log file. - 11.
+Register the server to a server group.
+See "Configuring Server Groups" on page 76 for instructions.